Interpersonal Psychotherapy, Motivational Interviewing, Psychodynamic, Relational, Strengths-based

 I'm a Licensed Clinical Social Worker with over 10 years of experience and a passion for helping people heal, grow, and thrive.
 One of the most important indicators of treatment success is the connection between client and therapist.
 I strive to cultivate a safe working relationship in which you can openly share your thoughts, feelings, and challenges in order to help untangle them.

 As a therapist, my goal is to support clients in their journey by using individualized treatment approaches.
 I use a strength-based, client-centered, and eclectic approaches and have extensive experience implementing family based, interpersonal, parent, and trauma-based treatments.
-I treat challenges associated with depression, anxiety, trauma, among others and draw from my experience using evidence-based practices.
+I treat challenges associated with depression, anxiety, trauma, and relationships among others.
+I use an eclectic approach and draw from my experience using evidenced based practices.

 BA - Psychology, University of California Berkeley